DataDog/hiring-engineers/answers.md

 This technical test provides a guide to familiarize the Datadog agent.
 By completing this test, I have learned the role of Datadog agent, the customized agent check, integrations for Datadog, dashboards and monitors.
 From my experience， I think Datadog is a user friendly tool that aggregates a large variety of metrics for a wide range of integrations.
 Additionally, this open source tool gives users access to customizing their metrics.
 The timeboard and screenboard provide outstanding visualization for user's data.
 Monitors allow users to observe and check the performance of infrastructures and systems in one place.
 Furthermore, event sharing and notification enable more efficient monitoring and information exchange.

 I have also met some problems during this test, such as network issues and software compatibility issues.
-Owing to troubleshooting, I have further learned to configure the agent and integrations and to identifying issues by checking the log files.
+Owing to troubleshooting, I have further learned to configure the agent and integrations and to identify issues by checking the log files.
 There is still an unsolved problem that the agent installation keeps failing if I use my home broadband network.
-I think it is related to the Internet service provider, maybe they has disabled some services.
+I think it is related to the Internet service provider, maybe they has disabled some services which stop the data forwarding.
 I will continue to investigate this issue and report it to Datadog staff.